How to Use CSS3 Page Breaks to Organize Printed Web Pages

-Although we are currently leaving in a digital era where everything can be accessed easily, there are many people who still prefer reading long text on paper.
-There is a chance that a number of your users will print out your content to read offline.
+While we live in a digital era where most content is easily accessible online, many people still prefer reading long-form text on paper.
+It’s possible that some of your users will print out your content to read offline.

 @media print {